-10.32 No restriction has been placed by the remaining private owners of the site on its continued use as a public open space except British Rail objected to the route of the public footpath crossing their land and the route was subsequently diverted along the route of the Southwold Railway.
+No restriction has been placed by the remaining private owners of the site on its continued use as a public open space except British Rail objected to the route of the public footpath crossing their land and the route was subsequently diverted along the route of the Southwold Railway.
 The route across British Rail [now Network Rail] land continues to be used as a footpath.
+10.31 An approach has been made to Network Rail with a view to acquiring the freehold of their land to secure its future as part of the Folly, so far without success.

-10.33 An approach has been made to Network Rail with a view to acquiring the freehold of their land to secure its future as part of the Folly, so far without success.
-The fencing of a section of the Folly, behind one of the new houses in Lark's Rise, has been done without the permission of the landowners and does not have Planning Permission.
-Although the house has changed hands and the new owners are aware they do not own the land the land still looks like a garden.
-10.34 When Castle House was last on the market an unsuccessful attempt was made to acquire the section of the Folly that goes with this property to bring it into public ownership.
-The new owners seem sympathetic but it remains a concern that at some time in the future it could be sold again and future owners fence off their land.
+10.32 When Castle House was last on the market an unsuccessful attempt was made to acquire the section of the Folly that goes with this property to bring it into public ownership.
+The current owners seem sympathetic, but it remains a concern that at some time in the future it could be sold again and future owners fence off their land.

-10.35 Objective: To secure the long term tenure of the whole of the Folly as a public open space.
+10.33 Objective : To secure the long term tenure of the whole of the Folly as a public open space.